OpenCyphal/pycyphal/docs/pages/architecture.rst

 serialization and deserialization routines.

 By default, DSDL-generated packages are stored in the current working directory.
-This is convenient because the packages contained in the current working directory are importable by default.
+This is convenient because the packages contained in the same directory are importable by default.
 If a different directory is used, it has to be added to the import lookup path manually either via the ``PYTHONPATH`` environment variable or via :data:`sys.path`.